Niall Corcoran

 Niall Corcoran (born 9 July 1982) is a hurling coach and former player at senior level for the Dublin county team until 2016.

 County Hurling

 He won the All-Ireland Minor Hurling Championship with Galway in 2000.
-He made his championship debut with Dublin against Westmeath in the quarter final of the Leinster Senior Hurling Championship.
+He made his championship debut with Dublin against Westmeath in the Leinster Senior Hurling Championship quarter-final.
 Corcoran won the National Hurling League with Dublin in 2011.

 Corcoran coaches with Kilmacud Crokes.
 Corcoran is easy to pick out on the pitch, as he wears a distinctive black and red Mycro helmet.

-In 2018, Corcoran joined Eddie Brennan's Laois hurling backroom team.
-After coaching the Laois hurlers, he joined Davy Fitzgerald's Wexford backroom team when Brennan left the Laois job at the end of 2020.
+In 2018, Corcoran joined Eddie Brennan's backroom team when Brennan was manager of the Laois senior hurlers.
+After his first spell coaching the Laois hurlers, Corcoran joined Davy Fitzgerald's Wexford backroom team when Brennan left the Laois job at the end of 2020.
+Corcoran rejoined Laois as "lead coach" when Tommy Fitzgerald became Laois senior hurling manager in November 2024.